I’m switching things up here on the food blog scene to help in PREVENTING mental health illnesses.

 Even if you try to catch up on sleep during the day, this just doesn’t have the same therapeutic effects as regular sleep cycles.
 Rarely can a person get 8 hours of sleep the following day due to work and life priorities.
 And sleeping one night off during the day isn’t even recommended because it will affect your bedtime the following evening… even if you get a nap you risk having trouble falling asleep that night, risk getting insomnia and so on…. get my point?

-That’s why I’m speaking out against this ridiculous event created by “professionals” and “health experts” in the industry of health.
-(I say ‘industry of health’ for a reason).
+That’s why I’m speaking out against this ridiculous event created by “professionals” and “health experts” in the Mental Health “industry”.
+(I say “industry” for a reason).
 I know these people mean well, but sleep is really neglected these days.
 And it has such a huge negative effect on people’s lives that this needs to be put in the light.

 - Unwind in the evening and reduce the need for watching the news, scrolling through Instagram and other stimulating activities using technology.

 - Aim to go to bed and/ or start getting ready for bed at 10 pm (for adults).
 (Children, tweens and teens need even more sleep.)

 - Setting the mood in the bedroom is important; making it dark and comfortable.
 Reducing noise etc.

 - Reduce stimulants such as sugar, alcohol, drugs, even late night meals and exercise, and/or other activities that increases blood circulation that interfere with falling asleep.

 - Encourage a regular sleep schedule to wake up fully rested (this is anywhere between 6-8 hours depending on your own individual needs).

 - There are great natural herbs and/ or extracts that help make you naturally sleepy.
 My favourite is Valerian extract.
 (I prefer a little extract mixed with 1/4 cup of water as opposed to a full cup of sleepy-time tea which can also make you wake up at night to use the bathroom.